'Don't ever give up.' Trayvon Martin's mother speaks on the 10th anniversary of his death – KION546

 “We need to stand our ground as we fight for all the issues that we have known have historically impacted our communities,” Adams said.
 “There is no tragedy in the mind of so many when a 17-year-old Black boy is killed, but we must stand our ground and say it does matter.

-“We must stand our ground as we fight to ensure that we don’t continue to see these laws that are put in place and define people based on their gender, their ethnicity, based on their lifestyle, and who they are,” Adams continued.
+“We must stand our ground as we fight to ensure that we don’t continue to see these laws that are put in place and define people based on their gender, their ethnicity, based on their lifestyle, and who they are,” the mayor continued.

 Fulton marked the anniversary by imploring community efforts to hold people accountable for the death of their loved ones.